 Example of Encoding in Communication

-For example, Emu has converted his thoughts into words to convey the message to her husband, which is called encoding.
+For example, Elly has converted his thoughts into words to convey the message to her husband, which is called encoding.
 Here, converting ideas into words is the process of encoding.
 Words serve as the spoken communication symbol.
 She called her husband and uttered some words to share an opinion as well as send a message.

 4. Message in Communication